Key takeaways

 DND (do not disturb)

-Guests can put a sign on their doorknob to let housekeeping know they don’t want housekeeping or turndown service.
+A sign guests place on their door to indicate they don't want housekeeping or turndown service.

 Demand-based pricing